22 Fun & Unique Restaurants in Paris (Local Spots)

 Unique Restaurants in Paris

-Unique Restaurants in Paris, France: 12 Extraordinary Parisian Dining Experiences
+Unique Restaurants in Paris, France: 22 Parisian Dining Experiences

-Do you fancy a classic French bistro that’s reinvented the culinary wheel?
-Or perhaps a patisserie where the desserts are a marvel of confectionery art?
-Whatever your taste buds are yearning for, Paris is ready to enchant them.
-Here’s your detailed guide to the most unique and captivating restaurants in the City of Light.
+Do you fancy a classic French bistro with views of the Eiffel Tower?
+Or perhaps a patisserie where the desserts are basically a confectionery art form?
+Paris will surely amaze you with its epic foodie scene.
+Here’s your detailed guide to the most unique restaurants in the City of Light.

 1. Bustronome